leissa/scientific_writing/README.md

 # Scientific Writing

+## General Remarks

+* Keep an eye on your terminology
+* Use the same word for the same thing
+    * Don't try to be inventive
+* Don't make statements without proof, experimental validation or citation
+* Never use a term that is not common computer science knowledge or explicitly defined
+* Make sure any term you define is only used **after** it has been defined
+* Avoid forward references,
+    * Build a dependency graph of your terms/contents before and derive a partial order from it
+* Try to design your thesis in a top-down fashion, explain things in a top-down fashion
+* Try to Prepare the reader for the upcoming section/paragraph
+    * Influence the readers mindset in the right direction

+## Style

 * Every sentence should be necessary
 * Have one idea per sentence or paragraph and one topic per section.
 * Have a straightforward, logical organization.